FeelingCoding/MwfTableViewController/README.md

    @end
    ```

-Example when using with `tableView:cellForObject:` and `userInfo` is set.
+Example when using with `tableView:cellForObject:atIndexPath:` and `userInfo` is set.

    ```objective-c
    // from demo project